Comparison between Jaybird Vista and Beats PowerBeats Pro.

 Although we have never experienced that, some users report that those ear fins can cause discomfort after a while.
 There is also an ear gel with no ear fin, so if that irritation happens to you, maybe try those gels.

 Both of them rely on passive noise isolation with no additional features to eliminate the outside noise.

 Fortunately, the isolation is above average in both.
 When you’re playing music, you practically can’t hear anything around you.

-It would be nice to have at least some kind of ambient sound feature, which is useful if you’re jogging out in the open, but neither of them has it.
+It would be nice to have ambient sound mode, which is useful if you’re jogging out in the open, but neither of them has it.